fuminoritanizawa/webpage/content/home/contact.md

 weight = 500  # Order that this section will appear.

 title = "Contact"
-subtitle = "Social media can be found underneath my profile picture at the top."
+subtitle = "Find my social media links under my picture at the top."

 # Automatically link email and phone?
 autolink = true